Created Mo 8-Feb-99

 In September 2003 ITV "refreshed" its on-air look and began showing an updated batch of celebrity idents.
 Three months later Carlton introduced new regional idents.
 Then in February 2004, when Granada and Carlton merged to form ITV plc, there was a unified look for national and regional news bulletins, killing off the last mention of HTV, and a common design for regional production captions was introduced.

 In November 2004 ITV3 launched and ITV1 ditched the celebrity idents, as it modified the channel logos of the newly enlarged "ITV family".
 It also took the opportunity to remove the final traces of LWT and Carlton from the network and introduced new captions for the end of programmes, bringing us "Granada Anglia" and "Granada Manchester" productions, to name but two.
-Now with a section on how ITV promoted its first live coverage of The Boat Race after snatching the rights from the BBC.
+Now with a section on ITV Day.